 For the individual radiation therapist, formal certification demonstrates a recognized level of educational and career accomplishment built through years of study and experience.
 The consistent standard associated with certification allows national recognition for APRT(T)s.

-For the profession of radiation therapy, formal certification is important as it establishes an agreed standard for advanced practice that is recognized across the country.
+For the profession of radiation therapy, formal certification establishes an agreed standard for advanced practice that is recognized across the country.

 APRT(T) Certification is a three-phase competency-based assessment process consisting of: